A rental car gives you ultimate freedom in Cuba

 Caution: hidden costs

 If you are planning to make a complete roundtrip on the island to reach Santiago de Cuba and Baracoa in the east, it could be wise to pick up the car in Havana and drop it off on the east coast.
 Many travellers on charter flights to Cuba will arrive in Varadero and depart from Holguin.
 Or they fly in and out of Havana, drive from west to east, drop off the car and take a domestic flight back to Havana.
 In that case, pay attention to the conditions of the car rental: do you need to pay a surcharge for the ‘drop-off’ on a different spot then where you picked it up?
 Those costs could be considerable.
-REX is the only rental car provider who doesn’t charge drop-off costs if you leave your car in Varadero, Santiago de Cuba or Holguin.
-REX rental cars are bookable on the website of Transtur Car Rental.
+Rental cars are bookable on the website of TUI Cars.